BLOG ARTICLE

 - Operating on blockchain networks promotes transparency and secure transactions.

-- Minimizing volatility compared to traditional cryptocurrencies — like Bitcoin and Ethereum — makes them a more predictable option for traders and investors.
+- Minimizing volatility compared to traditional cryptocurrencies , like Bitcoin and Ethereum , makes them a more predictable option for traders, investors, and institutional treasury teams.

 Benefits of Stablecoins in Banking